Oncofertility

 Oncofertility is a relatively new field of study that involves the fertility of cancer patients post-treatment.
 Reproductive endocrinology researcher Teresa Woodruff coined the term in 2006 and founded the Oncofertility Consortium in 2007.
 Since then, the question of preserving fertility has been increasingly popular among cancer patients who are still within their childbearing years.

 At Tennessee Fertility Institute, our doctors work intimately with the patient on a case-by-case basis to determine the best solution to preserve their fertility.
 Before starting cancer treatment, it is essential to address any concerns regarding your future fertility with your physician.
-An open discussion will help you plan your cancer treatment and explore your fertility-sparing options.
+An open discussion will help you plan your cancer treatment and explore your fertility options.

-Fertility Preservation Options for Cancer Patients
+Fertility Preservation Options

-Sperm Banking
+1. Sperm Banking

-Egg Banking
+2. Egg Banking

 This new technology potentially allows women to bank eggs without having a significant other and alleviates the stress of immediately identifying a sperm source.
 Again, collaboration with the treating physician is critical.

-Embryo Banking
+3. Embryo Banking

 Embryo banking (embryo freezing) involves harvesting a woman’s egg(s) and inseminating the eggs with sperm in the laboratory to produce an embryo for future use through IVF.
 Like egg banking, the embryo cryopreservation process takes about two weeks.